bubdm/jerrycurl-1/README.md

 ```

 #### Usage
-To use your newly minted accessor, simply fire up an instance and call one of its methods.
+To use your newly minted accessor, you need nothing more then to simply fire up an instance, and get a-queryin'.

 ```csharp
 var accessor = new BlogsAccessor();
 var blogs = accessor.GetAll();
 ```

-To learn more about Jerrycurl and how to get started, visit [our official site](https://jerrycurl.net) or check our [samples repo](https://github.com/rwredding/jerrycurl-samples).
+To learn more about Jerrycurl and how to get started, visit [our official site](https://jerrycurl.net).

 ## Building from source
 Jerrycurl can be built on [any OS supported by .NET Core](https://docs.microsoft.com/en-us/dotnet/core/install/dependencies) and included in this repository is a [PowerShell script](build.ps1) that performs all build-related tasks.

 ### Prerequisites
-* .NET Core SDK 5.0
+* .NET Core SDK 5.0 (to build)
-* .NET Core Runtime 2.1 / 3.1 (to run tests)
+* .NET Core Runtime 2.1 / 3.1 (to test)
 * PowerShell 5.0+ (PowerShell Core on Linux/macOS)
-* Visual Studio 2019 (latest) (optional)
+* Visual Studio 2019 (optional)
-* Docker (optional - for running live database tests)
+* Docker (to live test databases) (optional)

 ### Clone, Build and Test
 Clone the repository and run our build script from PowerShell.